Students Enrolled Spring 2018 and Prior:

 Arriving to your advising appointment prepared will be beneficial to both you and your adviser.
 While choosing courses is an important component of the advising meeting, having courses selected and two possible schedules created before your appointment opens the door for you and your adviser to talk more in depth about courses and how they will be beneficial to your future.
 Additionally, coming prepared will allow for more time to discuss your long term goals (personally and professionally) and will help you get to know your adviser better.

-To help you prepare for your advising appointment, review the Academic Advising Checklist for students.
+To help you prepare for your advising, review the Advising and Course Registration Guide

 Who is my academic adviser?